newrelic/sidecar/README.md

-Bosun
+Sidecar
 =====

-Bosun is a service discovery platform for Docker that uses a gossip protocol for all communication between hosts.
+Sidecar is a service discovery platform for Docker that uses a gossip protocol for all communication between hosts.
 It is intended to run on Docker hosts, but any host can join the cluster.
 Only Docker hosts will export services to the cluster.